 A few months ago Jose suggested I get a helper to clean the cottage, especially on those days I’m boogeying to change two pairs of sheets in the grass hut, two pairs in the hanging tents, and one in the cottage, plus all the towels, and make everything sparkling, put out fresh coffee, tea, clean the glasses, etc….
 So finally, I said, “Please, can I have her number, Jose?”
 Today was the second time she came, and boy, did she do a great job.
 She stayed late, and also cleaned the floors of my house, wow!
 While I was napping in the hammock, not feeling too, too guilty as Jose was napping in the other in front of where she worked.

-- 1 ounce total of dried herb – 1/2 ounce of calendula and 1/2 ounce of comfrey
+1 ounce dried herbs: 1/2 ounce calendula and 1/2 ounce comfrey

-- 10 drops Essential Oil (lavender, rose, or jasmine, lemon, whatever you’d like to smell.)
+10 drops Essential Oil (lavender, rose, or jasmine, lemon, or your choice)

 - After 3 hours allow the mix to cool slightly but strain through the cheesecloth while it’s still warm.
 Squeeze out all the oil you can.

 - Put your mixture in a pot on the stove (a double boiler would be great) and very GENTLY heat the oil mix back up, without burning.

 - Puncture and add your vitamin E capsules (or about 1/2 teaspoon if using liquid E) and then add your beeswax.
 Stir until it’s completely melted and blended.

 - Remove from heat and let cool just a minute or two while you add the essential oil and mica powder – your color.
 Then pour into a wide mouth jar or several small jars.
 As it cools the mixture will become semi-solid and be the perfect consistency!

 Word of the Day – ayudante – helper